-The 25th General Assembly took place Cairo, on July 26, 2006.
-The members stood in slence in memory of George Gerbner, Jim Carey, Michael Traber and Roger Silverstone who had died since the last Assembly.
-President Mansell reported that the IAMCR has commissioned a company in Uruguay -Communica.org headed by Bruce Girard- to establish a new web site and a new membership database.
+2006: the 25th General Assembly and conference took place in Cairo, Egypt, in July 2006.
+The members stood in silence in memory of George Gerbner, Jim Carey, Michael Traber and Roger Silverstone who had died since the last Assembly.
+President Mansell reported that the IAMCR has commissioned a company in Uruguay - Communica.org headed by Bruce Girard - to establish a new web site and a new membership database.
 She also stated that in the coming years emphasis would be given to national and regional membership recruitment and external relationships.
 It was announced by vice president Sreberny that IAMCR now offered members a choice from three discounted Sage journals, New Media and Society, International Communication Gazette and Global Media.
-During the Assembly the IAMCR prize in memory of Dallas Smythe was awarded to Felicity Brown (New Zealand) and the Herbert I. Schller prize was awarded to Stijn Joye (Belgium).
+During the Assembly the IAMCR prize in memory of Dallas Smythe was awarded to Felicity Brown (New Zealand) and the Herbert I. Schiller prize was awarded to Stijn Joye (Belgium).
 The Assembly approved the establishment of a new task force on Media and Communication Policy.